andrewchu16/pantry-app/README.md

 waste in no time!

 ## How it's built
-Pantry is built using Flask and sqlite3 for the backend and HTML and CSS with Bootstrap for the frontend.
+Pantry is built using Flask and sqlite3 for the backend and HTML and CSS with Bootstrap and jQuery for the frontend.

 ## How to run it
 1. Install the `requirements.txt` python packages.